-The Safe, Clean Water Program (SCW Program) is excited to announce the Fiscal Year 2020-21 and 2021-22 Regional call for projects.
+The Safe, Clean Water Program (SCW Program) is excited to announce the Fiscal Year 2023-24 Regional call for projects.
+Call for Projects Info Session and updated Project Module Application is available.
+Those interested in applying are encouraged to watch and review the presentation slides in the “Application Process Timeline” section below.

 Definitions for all capitalized terms can be found here.